-I recently spoke at the 2017 Hewlett-Packard Enterprises Government Summit in Washington, DC.
+Back in 2017, I spoke at the Hewlett-Packard Enterprise (now Micro Focus) Government Summit in Washington, DC.
 I was on a panel discussing IT Transformation.
 The moderator asked me to share my experiences and perspective as the former Director of IT Operations at IRS, as well as my new focus as VP of Customer Success at Intact Technology.

-The first of which was, start with a customer-centric vision and mission, and never waiver.
-It’s easy to think short term, but when the going gets tough it’s best to take the long view, which means thinking, planning and operating strategically.
+The first of which was to start with a customer-centric vision and mission, and never waiver.
+It’s easy to think short-term, but when the going gets tough it’s best to take the long view, which means thinking, planning, and operating strategically.
 During my last 6 years at IRS, IT was under tremendous fiscal pressure.
-We embarked on a journey to become a world class IT organization, while at the same time, we were asked to deliver new technologies and applications (like all of the Affordable Care Act functionality) with no funding.
+We embarked on a journey to become a world-class IT organization, while at the same time being asked to deliver new technologies and applications (ie. all of the Affordable Care Act functionality) with no funding.

 We decided that for IT to have a real impact on the business and the American taxpaying public, we had to focus on creating incremental value for our customers and communicating those successes clearly and consistently.
 With such a strong customer focus, our business customers became our strongest supporters.
-And with each success, we were better able to successfully argue for additional funding for IT (internally… not necessarily with the Hill, which was basing its decisions primarily on political considerations not performance in my view)
+And with each success, we were better able to successfully argue for additional funding for IT (internally, not necessarily with the Hill, which from my perspective was basing its decisions primarily on political considerations rather than performance.)

-- With the advent of DevOps, IT Operations has a golden opportunity to negotiate with the Applications team to more fully collaborate on monitoring, incident and problem management.
+- With the advent of DevOps, IT Operations has a golden opportunity to negotiate with the applications team to more fully collaborate on monitoring, incident, and problem management.
 Many of the monitoring tools today are very powerful, but simply too difficult for the average Ops person to fully leverage.
-Having Aps folks on your team and using these tools side by side with Ops folks will greatly improve your ability to deliver incremental capabilities and most importantly optimize system availability for your customers.
+Having applications folks on your team and using these tools side by side with Ops folks will greatly improve your ability to deliver incremental capabilities and most importantly optimize system availability for your customers.

-- Develop clear metrics that tie back to the outcomes you expect.
+- Develop clear metrics that tie back to the business outcomes you expect.
 I did not share this lesson learned at the event, but as my former boss Terry Milholland often said, “facts and data will set you free.”
 So, make sure your team has a clear understanding of the outcomes you are driving toward, and develop a set of metrics tied to the goals you are trying to achieve.
 These metrics should help you drive your decisions.
-In the end everything we do in IT has a purpose – whether it is to reduce operational complexity and cost, improve efficiency, or increase compliance, you have to clearly communicate your goals and hold everyone accountable for delivering quantifiable business outcomes for your customers.
+Everything we do in IT has a purpose – whether it’s to reduce operational complexity and costs, improve efficiency, or increase compliance, you must clearly communicate your goals and hold everyone accountable for delivering quantifiable business outcomes for your customers.